Koolijab/TouchscreenPenControl/README.md

     The rest can stay as it is.

 4. Configure "setTouchscreen.bat"
+      Locate the `devcon.exe` on your PC and replace the Path in Line 3 with your Path.
       Go to Device-Manager.
 Under *"Human Interface Devices"*, search for *"Touchscreen"*.
       Open the Properties of the Touchscreen and go to *Details -> Devicepath* The Devicepath should looke something like this: `"@HID\ELAN0732&COL01\5&242C8B19&1&0000"`.